Gugulethu-Nyoni/smQL/README.md

 ## Capturing Form Data: The `Form` Helper Class

-`semantqQL` ships with a lightweight `Form` utility class that captures HTML form submissions, converts them to a plain JS object, and lets you handle the data via a simple callback or custom event.
+`smQL` ships with a lightweight `Form` utility class that captures HTML form submissions, converts them to a plain JS object, and lets you handle the data via a simple callback or custom event.

 ### Step 1: Minimal Setup (Quick Start)